remnrem/luna-doc/docs/ref/annotations.md

 !!! note "Using eval expressions instead"
-    This is a digression, but to illustrate a difference way to use Luna masks in this instance, and to point to a common problem/solution.
+    This is a digression, but to illustrate a different way to use Luna masks in this instance, and to point to a common problem/solution.
 Instead of the above form, to mask epochs based on these two labels, we could also use the following:

     ```